foocker/Synthesize/README.md

 # Synthesize
-Synthesize code for DL(some basic code from github).
+Synthesize code for DL(some basic code come from github).